kieranknowles1/csc8502-advanced-graphics/readme.md

 - `C` to move down
 - Hold `Tab` to move faster
 - `Mouse` to look around
+- `P` to print the current camera position

 ## Building the project